suit-wg/suit-report/draft-ietf-suit-report.md

 The mechanisms for achieving these protections are outlined in {{container}}.

-Ideally, a SUIT\_Report SHOULD be conveyed as part of an attestation process, such as embedded within an EAT token.
+Ideally, a SUIT\_Report SHOULD be conveyed as part of a remote attestation procedure, such as embeding it in EAT tokens that represent RATS conceptual messages.
 This approach ensures that the SUIT\_Report is cryptographically bound to the environment (hardware, software, or both) in which it was generated, thereby strengthening its authenticity.

-A SUIT\_Report may disclose sensitive information about the device on which they were produced.
+A SUIT\_Report may disclose sensitive information about the device on which it were produced.
 In such cases, the SUIT\_Report MUST be encrypted, as specified in
 {{container}}.